AvinZarlez/DanceTogether/README.md

 In theory, the game should automatically detect and join a game.

-**NOTE:** If you have issues getting a player connect, have all players "Disconnnect" and start over.
+**NOTE:** If you have issues getting a player connect, have all players "Disconnect" and start over.

 Once you are in the game, your game background will change to match your player color.

-At the top, you can enter up to 3 characters to idenifty yourself to the other players.
+At the top, you can enter a name to identify yourself to the other players.
 In the middle, you can see who else is currently in the game.
 At the bottom, "Ready" and "Back" buttons.

 When you are ready, click the "Ready" button on your screen.
 Once every player has marked themselves as "Ready", the game will begin.